 To streamline the audit process, this year's audit of water entitlement purchases and water savings were completed separately.
 Both audits were carried out by an independent auditor (Cardno (Qld) Pty Ltd).

-The audit confirmed water savings estimated were accurate and in line with the Water Savings Protocol, and verified water purchases.
+The audit confirmed that estimated water savings were accurate and in line with the Water savings protocol and verified water purchases.

 Summary of audit findings

-The following table summarises the water savings achieved through irrigation modernisation works and water savings for the GMW Connections Project Stage 1 and 2.
+The following table summarises the water savings achieved through irrigation modernisation works for the GMW Connections Project Stages 1 and 2 and the residual savings from CG1234 and SIAMP, verified in the 2017-18 audit.

 Water savings (ML)